dlodola/public/docs/_posts/2021-04-12-Draft-test.md

 1. Though this example is efficient from both a coding and performance perspectives, it is inefficient from a memory perspective as NumPy's vectorization is memory hungry.
 This should not be a problem for reasonably sized grids and number of known points, but it may not scale well to very large datasets.

 2. There is no preprocessing of the input data.
 In particular there is no limit on search radius &mdash; beyond which covariances may be poorly defined, nor are any declustering or detrending processes included.
-As stated in the opening remarks however, this is beyond the scope of this article.
+As stated in the opening remarks, this is beyond the scope of this article.
+However the algorithm presented here provides a basis upon which to build a more complete solution.

 ### Existing geostatistic implementations

-There are a number of existing Python implementations of geostatistical methods already in existence, though most seem to be in their infancy or currently being heavily developed.
+Alternatively,there are a number of existing Python implementations of geostatistical methods already in existence, though most seem to be in their infancy or are currently being heavily developed.
 Chief among these is [geostatspy](https://pypi.org/project/geostatspy/).
-This is a Python implementation of the seminal GSLIB: Geostatistical Library (Deutsch & Journel, 1998) Fortran library.
+This is a Python implementation of the seminal *GSLIB: Geostatistical Library* (Deutsch & Journel, 1998) Fortran library.
 Implementation in Python is ongoing and some functionalities will require some GSLIB *.exe* files to be present on your system.

 ## References